-H2 The Influence of Innovation Development Strategy (X1) on Digital Marketing Literacy (Z) This study found that innovation development strategies affect the digital marketing literacy of MSME actors in Malang Regency.
+H2 The Influence of Innovation Development Strategy (X1) on Digital Marketing Literacy (Z)

+This study found that innovation development strategies have an effect on the digital marketing literacy of MSME actors in Malang Regency.
 The better the innovation development strategy, the higher the digital marketing literacy of MSME actors in Malang Regency.
 Similarly, on the contrary, the worse the innovation development strategy, the worse the digital marketing literacy of MSME actors in Malang Regency.
-The results of this study also show that the innovation development strategy is in the good category, and the digital marketing literacy of MSME actors in Malang Regency is also in the good category.
+The results of this study also show that the innovation development strategy is in the good category, as well as the digital marketing literacy of MSME actors in Malang Regency is also in the good category.
 The MSME innovation development strategy is carried out by applying new technology.
 MSMEs must be able to use the latest technology in the production and operational process.
 MSMEs must actively invest in new technologies to improve efficiency.
-Applying new technology increases the efficiency and productivity of MSMEs, allowing for better monitoring and control of production.
-The latest technology will allow MSMEs to create products that are more innovative, of higher quality, and by higher standards.
+The application of new technology increases the efficiency and productivity of MSMEs, allowing for better monitoring and control of production.
+The latest technology will allow MSMEs to create products that are more innovative, quality, and in accordance with higher standards.
 In addition, technology can reduce production costs through automation and operational efficiency.

-Applying new technology will encourage MSME actors to understand digital technology as well.
+The application of new technology will encourage MSME actors to understand digital technology as well.
 MSME actors must understand various digital platforms that can be used for marketing MSME products and be able to use digital marketing tools such as SEO and SEM.
-The use of digital platforms is easy and convenient.
-With a digital platform, MSME customers can easily access a wide range of products and information.
-Customers do not need to go to the physical place where MSME actors are (Falahat et al., 2020; Haider & Kayani, 2021).
+The use of digital platforms has ease of access and convenience.
+With a digital platform, MSME customers can access a wide range of products and information just easily.
+Customers do not need to go to the physical place where MSME actors are located(Falahat et al., 2020; Haider & Kayani, 2021).
 Digital platforms allow MSME actors to reach a wider range of customers and are not limited by geographical location.
 MSME products can be known and accessed by consumers from various parts of the world.

 The innovation development strategy of MSMEs can be improved with collaboration and partnerships.
-MSMEs must often collaborate with universities or research institutions to develop innovative strategies.
+MSMEs must often collaborate with universities or research institutions for innovation development strategies.
 MSMEs must also actively participate in innovation networks or communities.
-Building networks and communities is important in helping MSME actors share knowledge and experience to increase their business growth(Kapareliotis et al., 2019; Müller, 2019).
-By joining the community, MSME actors get greater access to appropriate resources and knowledge for their business.
-Community networks allow collaboration with other MSMEs, leading to innovation and new product development.
+Building networks and communities plays an important role for MSME actors to be able to share knowledge and experience with each other to increase their business growth(Kapareliotis et al., 2019; Müller, 2019).
+By joining the community, MSME actors get greater access to resources and knowledge that are appropriate for their business.
+Community networks allow collaboration with other MSMEs, which can lead to innovation and new product development.
 Through community networks, MSME actors can explore new markets and expand their business reach(Hadjichristodoulou et al., 2020; Ranta et al., 2021).
 With collaboration in the community, it encourages MSME actors to be able to carry out digital marketing strategies.
-MSME actors must be able to design an effective digital marketing strategy, have knowledge of the target audience, and how to segment the digital market.
-MSME actors must be able to run quality digital marketing relevant to their target customers.
+MSME actors must be able to design an effective digital marketing strategy, have knowledge of the target audience and how to segment the digital market.
+MSME actors must be able to run quality digital marketing that is relevant to their target customers.
 Good marketing materials will attract users' attention and strengthen brand awareness.
-Social media must be optimized to interact with customers, promote products, and build a community.
+Social media needs to be optimized to interact with customers, promote products, and build a community.